 Preschool are involved in at least two community outreach service projects

-Gaithersburg.
-Teaching our children to care for others is as important a
+per year.
+Teaching our children to care for others is as important a lesson to

-February 2016: We made valentines for the residents of the Montgomery
+February 2019: We made valentines for the sailors on the USS John C.

 Non-discriminatory Policy: Covenant United Methodist Preschool admits